High-price warning: Most and least expensive gas in Austin as of Sunday - NewsBreak

 High-price warning: Most and least expensive gas in Austin as of Sunday

-According to GasBuddy’s data, gas prices in the Austin area ranged from $2.54 per gallon to $3.19, with an average price of $2.79 for regular.
+As of Sunday, prices ranged from $3.14 per gallon to $3.19, with an average price of $3.14 for regular, according to GasBuddy’s survey of stations in the Austin area.

-As of Sunday, the most expensive gas in the Austin area appeared to be at Chevron, at 3100 Spirit Of Texas Dr.
+The most expensive gas in the city Sunday registered at BP, at 3011 Oakland Ave W.

-If you’re hunting for a bargain, a great place to start is by steering clear of the most expensive stations in the city.
-Check out this list, starting with the most expensive as of 04:51 PM, Tuesday:
+If you want to save, check out this list of stations in the city, from most expensive to least as of 05:57 PM, Tuesday:

 |Regular